-Romania: Mining tax environment affairs of Canadian Eldorado Gold Certej mining company19.
-May 2015. / SEE Energy News
+Romania: Mining tax environment affairs of Canadian Eldorado Gold Certej mining company, SEE Energy News

 Canadian company Eldorado Gold is being accused on violating financial and environment protection standards in its Romania Certej mining operations.
 Investigation revealed tax avoidance and harsh violation of community rights in environment protection measures.

 A new report by the Centre for Research on Multinational Corporations (SOMO) reveals that while Greece endures harsh austerity measures, Greece’s economic recovery is being undermined by large-scale tax avoidance – enabled by the Netherlands.
 The report Fool’s Gold reveals that tax avoidance by Canadian mining company Eldorado Gold, which uses mailbox companies in the Netherlands, has led to tax losses of at least €1.7 million for Greece in the past two years.
 There are also serious environmental and human right concerns related to the company’s operations.

 The tax avoidance scheme involving Dutch mailbox companies is the perfect example of how Eldorado operates worldwide, Romania included.

 Eldorado Gold uses Dutch mailbox companies to avoid paying taxes while having no material operations in the Netherlands.
 Fool’s Gold has found that Eldorado Gold has a loan-financing structure that shifts interest payments from Greek subsidiary Hellas Gold SA, via Dutch mailbox companies to a Barbados entity where this income remains untaxed.
 If this financing structure persists, future profits from the project and related income tax can be expected to be substantially reduced, especially if practised in combination with other tax avoidance techniques widely used by extractive sector firms.